apache/arrow/docs/source/developers/continuous_integration/docker.rst

 Development
 -----------

-The docker-compose configuration is tuned towards reusable development containers using hierarchical images.
+The docker compose configuration is tuned towards reusable development containers using hierarchical images.
 For example multiple language bindings are dependent on the C++ implementation, so instead of redefining the C++ environment multiple Dockerfiles, we can reuse the exact same base C++ image when building Glib, Ruby, R and Python bindings.
-This reduces duplication and streamlines maintenance, but makes the docker-compose configuration more complicated.
+This reduces duplication and streamlines maintenance, but makes the docker compose configuration more complicated.

 .. _docker-build-parameters: